I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Me: I think he’s got another bang to worry about first.

 Sue: This is a bit too religious for me.
-First of all, you’ve got the whole Noah’s Ark business going on, but then this lot arrive on Eden and they have to agree to live with these omnipotent beings hovering around.
+First of all, you’ve got the whole Noah’s Ark business going on, but then this lot arrive in Eden and they have to agree to live with these omnipotent beings hovering around.
 These Gods will be looking over their shoulders the whole time.
 Breeding is going to be a big problem.

-Sue: I’d like some builders like them.
+Sue: I’d quite like that.

 Sue: Is this it?
 Is he regenerating?